Alien-AV/gangster-game/game-design.md

 - Dragging disabled while the gangster is busy.
 - Dropping onto an incompatible action shows feedback and returns the card.
+  - While a gangster works, their card is marked Busy and visually dimmed.
 - Duration = baseDuration / (1 + relevantStat * scaling).
   - Initial scaling: 10% speed-up per stat point (tunable).